Liang Baibo: Affair with Ye Qianyu and Miss Bee

 Liang returned to Shanghai in early 1935.
 When submitting her cartoon at Time Book Company, she met Ye Qianyu, a prominent artist and editor, and instantly fell in love with him.
 According to Ye's memoir, she pursued him without caring about the fact that he was married with children, in the spirit of the romanticism of the 1930s.

 In the spring of 1935, Liang and Ye participated in a sanitation propaganda project organized by the Tianjin–Pukou railway.
 They travelled to Beijing by train, where they stayed for a few days, and then decided to go into hiding in Nanjing.
 Living secretly with Ye, she drew the comic strip, Miss Bee (蜜蜂小姐), which was published on the front page of the newspaper Libao (立报; Standing Paper).
+It was one of the first and most famous strips with a female main character.
 The strip was only published for 25 days, however, before Ye's wife Luo Caiyun and her father tracked him down and forced him to return to Shanghai.
 Luo refused Ye's request for divorce, but the couple became legally separated.

 In November 1935, Liang drew cartoons of the marriage of the "Movie Queen" Hu Die.
 In 1936, she was elected as one of the 31 members of the Arranging Committee of the First National Cartoon Exhibition.

 When Japan invaded China and occupied Shanghai in 1937, Ye Qianyu, together with a group of fellow Shanghai cartoonists, formed the "National Salvation Cartoon Propaganda Corps".
 Funded by the Kuomintang government, the corps left Shanghai for the interior to spread anti-Japanese propaganda.
 Liang was the only female member of the corps.

 The propaganda corps evacuated Shanghai and went to Wuhan.
 There she created a cartoon depicting a guerrilla fighter standing as a giant in front of the Japanese Army, which is considered her representative work in war propaganda.
 She also created the work Women Joining the War, which was exhibited in the Soviet Union.
 In 1938, Liang met Chen Enjie (陈恩杰), a pilot of the Republic of China Air Force, and fell in love with him on the spot.
 She terminated her three-year affair with Ye and later married Chen.
 She travelled to Tibet during the war.